Jg99/TenorGIFJava/README.md

 # TenorGIFJava

 This is a super simple Tenor GIF wrapper for Java.
+It's used in my Discord Bot (https://charizardbot.com).

 It can do 3 main things:
 1. return the first gif urls of a result from your query